kschuler/ling172/index.md

 <hr>

-> The grace period for Exam 2 has been extended to Friday at midnight!
+> Exam 3 will be released tomorrow at 10am!
+The deadline has been extended to Dec 03 at midnight!

 <hr>